Advance your clinical skills in the evidence-based evaluation and management of patients with shoulder conditions.

 The presentation, differential diagnosis, treatment, and outcomes of subacromial impingement are all thoroughly examined in this chapter.
 Macrina explores the intervention, examination, and important conclusions for a patient with subacromial impingement.
 In addition, Macrina touches upon recent literature and anatomy.
 This chapter also provides exercise demonstrations and a case study.

-Glenohumeral Joint Biomechanics and Rehabilitation Implementationkeyboard_arrow_downCourse
+Understanding Glenohumeral Joint Biomechanics and Exercise Implementationkeyboard_arrow_downCourse

 Advanced Rehab for the Baseball Pitcher to Improve ROM & Strengthkeyboard_arrow_downCourse